 There are certain books that seem to circulate the backpacker and travel scene.
-The types of books that you discuss and swap with other travellers, that you see lying in a hostel bookcase, travel related books that have been popular for years and years, probably way before you thought about packing up a backpacking and heading off.
+The types of books that you discuss and swap with other travellers, that you see lying in a hostel bookcase, travel-related books that have been popular for years and years, probably way before you thought about packing a backpack and heading off.

 Some books are based on general travel and others based on Countries and Destinations that are popular with backpackers and these are a mix of fiction, non-fiction and cold hard history.

 Below are a list of books that I think are the best books for backpackers to read, especially if you’re going to the destination mentioned in them.

 Perfect for travelling INDIA.

 This is one of my all time favourite books!
 It’s a big book and requires some dedication but lets just stay you’ll want to go to India after reading it!

 Written as an autobiography of Gregory David Roberts but with added fiction for storytelling purposes it describes how he escaped from prison in Melbourne and then finds himself in Bombay, India with a fake passport, living in the slums and taking part in various black market activities, and of course a bit of romance is involved.
 Without a doubt it is a must read and Shantaram is by far one of the most popular backpacker books out there!

 Perfect for travelling the USA & HIKING.

 I always think that books are better than the film and this is definitely the case for Wild.
 Cheryl Stray writes about her experience hiking the Pacific Crest Trail in the USA following her mother’s death and a break up.
 She describes the difficulties of the hike she has taken on- i.e a huge backpack, sore feet and the tough weather conditions but she really does get to know her real self and what she wants out of life from this tough hike.